oat-sa/taohub-articles/forge/Developer Guide/install-from-config-file.md

 ## Config file

 The config file can be written either in json or yaml.
-In order to use a yaml file you have to have the yaml extension for php on your server.<br/>
+In order to use a yaml file you have to have the yaml extension for php on your server.

 The file will contain some mandatory and optional properties, they are listed below.
 You can find an example of this file [here](https://github.com/oat-sa/tao-core/blob/master/scripts/sample/config.json)

 ### Mandatory properties

-#### super-user
+#### Super User

 This option is the one that will set your first tao user as a super user.
 It requires a login and a password.
 It can contain but not needed a first name, last name and an email.